Who are Ontario’s personal support workers?

 In 2014, the Ministry of Training, Colleges and Universities (now known as the Ministry of Advanced Education and Skills Development) laid out a set of 14 vocational standards for PSW programs which include a demonstrated ability to work with clients experiencing dementia and with patients receiving palliative care.

 Programs offered by community colleges must all meet these standards and are accredited by the ministry.
 These programs run for eight months (one academic year), comprise more than 700 hours, and cost about $4,000 to attend.
 Programs offered by career colleges tend not to be accredited by the ministry, instead following a curriculum provided by the National Association of Career Colleges, which is “based upon” ministry standards.
 These programs run six-to-eight months in length, comprise more than 600 hours, and cost anywhere from $3,000 to $14,000.
-The third educational stream for PSWs in Ontario is through municipal boards of education, which adhere to a curriculum set out by an organization called the Ontario Community Support Association.
-These programs vary in length and comprise less than 600 hours.
-They cost somewhere between $500 and $1,500.
+The third educational stream for PSWs in Ontario is through municipal boards of education, which adhere to the MTCU’s 14 standards and comprise a minimum of 600 hours (most range between 650 and 800, according to Anita Plunkett, one of two PSW co-chairs with Ontario’s Continuing Education School Board Administrators).
+They cost somewhere between $1,000 and $2,000.

 While long-term care homes require that PSWs meet the standards of and complete one of these curricula and complete a minimum of 600 hours of training, there is no such requirement for PSWs working in home care or privately for families.
 This means the PSW workforce in the community is “very much a mix,” says Veronique Boscart, the Schlegel/CIHR Industrial Research Chair for College in Seniors Care at Conestoga College.
 “Some are certified through a college, some come through a private career college, and others don’t have a standardized training.”